impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ah-content.md

   s#@CC@#${CC}#
 ```

-By the way- I think each of these lines (which I've been referring to as "commands" until now) are actually called "scripts" [by those who know](https://web.archive.org/web/20220611195519/https://www.gnu.org/software/sed/manual/html_node/sed-script-overview.html).
+By the way- I think each of these lines (which I've been referring to as "commands" until now) are actually called "scripts" [by those who know](https://web.archive.org/web/20220611195519/https://www.gnu.org/software/sed/manual/html_node/sed-script-overview.html){:target="_blank" rel="noopener"}.
 To optimize for correctness, I'll switch to using this same terminology from now on.

 This first script looks to me like a search-and-replace operation.
 It starts with the "s" character, and contains a snippet of syntax which I know exists in "Makefile.in" (i.e. `@CC@`), followed by what looks like parameter expansion in bash (i.e. `${CC}`).
 However, I would expect a search-and-replace `sed` operation to use the forward-slash character to delimit the "s", input line, and output line, as follows: